Boss Jimmy Thelin proud of spirit as Aberdeen secure comeback 2-2 draw with Celtic in top-two clash

 He said: “It was an emotional game for sure.

-“Of course it was a bit disappointing in the half-time in the dressing room, but we had a good talk with the players and the staff about how we can find our way back into the game.
+“Of course, it was a bit disappointing at half-time in the dressing room, but we had a good talk with the players and the staff about how we can find our way back into the game.

 “I like the team spirit the players have, how they help each other.
-It’s not easy to come here and have 2-0 against you and go out in the second half when Celtic has the qualities.
+It’s not easy to come here and have 2-0 against you and go out in the second half when Celtic have the qualities.”

-“But the spirit the players showed today and these two goals they scored, and we scored and also try to find another one in transitions at that place.”

 Luck needed to earn precious point – Thelin

-Thelin admits luck and hard work combined to maintain their unbeaten start to the term.
+Thelin admits luck and hard work were the factors needed to maintain their unbeaten start to the term.

 He added: “Then, of course, sometimes you need to have some luck.
 Also in the last three, four, five minutes, there were some crazy moments on the pitch – but also how the players sacrificed themselves.
 They tried everything they had.